-Following increased growth of students eligible for Pupil Premium funding, there has also been increased deployment of finance towards bursaries, both for uniforms and trips, as well as on a discretionary basis for curriculum areas to use on providing text books, revision books and materials for PP pupils.
+Following increased growth of students eligible for Pupil Premium funding, there has also been increased deployment of finance towards bursaries, both for uniforms and trips, as well as on a discretionary basis for curriculum areas to use on providing text books, revision books and materials and calculators for Pupil Premium pupils.

-Based on analysis of GCSE results in the summer of 2017, before remarks, it is pleasing to note that the attainment gap between PP and non PP pupils has decreased.
-The transition from A-G to 1-9 grades in Mathematics and English (Language and Literature) has meant that it is not easy to make comparisons based on the same thresholds as previous years, but based on the concept of a 'standard pass' and the prior equivalent measure, the gap is now at 19.7% whereas in the previous two years, it was 24.2% and 29.3%.
-Based on the measure of a 'strong pass' the gap looks even more narrow (down to 14.5%).
+Based on analysis of both GCSE results and our internal tracking of pupil performance, it is pleasing to note that we are able to evidence that the attainment gap between Pupil Premium and non-Pupil Premium pupils continues to decrease.

+The transition from A-G to 1-9 grades in most subjects has meant that it is not easy to make comparisons based on the same thresholds as previous years, but based on the concept of average points score and FFT50 targets, our results in the summer of 2018 indicate a closing of the gap (please see the supporting table in note 29).